kavia-common/eduvantage-immersive-learning-platform-256943-257035/learning_platform_frontend/assets/supabase.md

 # Supabase Schema & RLS for Bootcamp Resources Management

+---
+**Deprecation Notice:**
+As of May 2024, the learning platform frontend no longer exposes or references quiz features (creation, editing, quick actions, or quiz-taking UI) in the user interface.
+Quiz tables may remain in the Supabase schema for legacy or backend use, but the frontend has fully deprecated quiz integration.

 ## Table: `bootcamp_resources`

 This table provides metadata for both files and links uploaded or managed in the bootcamp learning platform.
 Each row references either a URL (for links) or a storage-managed file (for uploads), with strong integrity, owner-based access, and security by default.